gastonstat/letter-of-rec/README.md

 <br>

-Assuming that I have a bit of spare time, and that I know you enough, to consider the possibility of writing a letter I use the following criteria:
+Assuming that I have a bit of spare time, and that I know you enough, to consider the possibility of writing a __strong letter of recommendation__ I use the following criteria:

 - :calendar: I've known you for at least one year: I know your name, what your major is, and I also know a bit about you.